Solomon-analytics/An-end-to-end-modern-data-engineering-solution-on-Azure-Databricks/README.md

 **There is no single source of truth.** Order data sits in the ERP, invoices in the finance system, payments in the treasury export, shipments in carrier reports, and reference data in a set of spreadsheets that individual teams maintain.
 Every one of them drops files monthly.
 Nobody has ever joined them end to end.

-**Reporting is manual and it does not scale.** Two analysts spend the first week of every month stitching those files together in Excel.
+**Reporting is manual and it does not scale.** The first week of every month is spent on stitching those files together in Excel.
 The workbook is now large enough to crash, the formulas are undocumented, and when one of the analysts is on leave the month-end pack is late.
 Two years of trading is roughly 1.4 million transaction rows, which is well past what a spreadsheet should be asked to hold.

 **The ERP migration broke historical continuity.** The legacy system named its columns one way, the new system names them another, and the 2026 extract added a field neither of the others has.
 Any attempt to look at trading across the full two years falls over at the boundary.